marukami/MvRx/hellohilt/README.md

 * **Injecting state into ViewModels with AssistedInject**

-  Since the `initialState` parameter is only available at runtime, Dagger can not provide this dependency for us.
-We need the [AssistedInject](https://github.com/square/AssistedInject) library for this purpose.
+  Since the `initialState` parameter is only available at runtime, we need to use the AssistedInject.
+As of time of writing (2021/01/07) this only available via Daggers snapshot release.

 * **Multibinding setup for AssistedInject Factories**